 My first visit to Franco Manca was last year when I was writing a feature about sourdough pizza.
 I noticed that a branch had opened up in Stoke Newington so decided to pay a visit and write up a full review.
 The emphasis for this eatery is very much on their pizza with a couple of starters and a few desserts.
 It’s a great place to visit if you are looking for pizza in Stoke Newington, restaurants in Stoke Newington and places to eat in North London.
-Originally founded by Giuseppe Mascoli in Brixton Market during 2008, it is now owned by an investment called Fulham Shore.
-So you can find plenty of Franco Manca branches throughout London now.
+Founded initially by Giuseppe Mascoli in Brixton Market during 2008, it is now owned by an investment called Fulham Shore.
+Today, you can find plenty of Franco Manca branches throughout London.

 “Easy to digest and super tasty sourdough pizza is the star attraction, topped off with the best ingredients,” Homegirl London

 Pizza is the star attraction here, with the emphasis on the sourdough base which rises slowly for at least twenty hours.
 They use soft wheat flour because after the long fermentation the starch turns to noble sugars.
 This makes it easier to digest because your stomach doesn’t have to work so hard, breaking down gluten or starch.
 So it’s a night off for your stomach but not your taste buds!
 The pizza is baked in a wood-burning brick oven.
 This isn’t any old pizza oven because it has been made by artisans in Naples.
 This really does get hot which is just as well because the blast cooking, combined with the slow levitation process, makes the crust softer.
 Because they’ve gone to so much trouble, it would be rude to leave your crust so eat them up!